DOC’s enforcement tools

-DOC enforces laws that protect New Zealand’s biodiversity and historic heritage.
+DOC enforces laws that protect New Zealand’s biodiversity and historic heritage, as well as the Taupō Trout Fishery.
 We have a range of enforcement options available when people break the rules that help protect those conservation resources.

 DOC can issue a warning letter or an infringement notice (fine).
 Fines range from $200 to $800, with the amounts set by law.
 Those committing serious or repeat offences can face criminal prosecution.